Supreme Court Watch

 Would Congress just ignore the SCOTUS ruling?
 I know Republicans don't like judicial oversight, so could we be playing into that in deligitimizing the Supreme Court (allowing autocracy either way) by setting precidence and ignoring them?
 It scares me.
 We, our kids and grand kids deserve MUCH better than that.
 Thanks for reading my rant :/

-Lauren, deetoo and Maggieci reacted
+Lauren, deetoo, Maggieci and 11 people reacted

 ReplyQuote